Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

 Figure \ref{delta} shows the correlation parameter dependence of the up-conversion probability for $g/\Gamma_0=0.2$.
 Here we set the pulse length to be $d\Gamma_0/c=7$, which corresponds to $d=138\mu{\rm m}$ for $\Gamma_0=20{\rm meV}$.
 The different lines correspond to the ones for different detunings $2\Delta$ between the states $|a\rangle$ and $|f\rangle$.
 Because the probability for $g=0$ is at most $P \lesssim 0.01$ in the same condition, it is apparent that the couplings to the cavity enhance the up-conversion.
 We calculate $\rho$-dependence of the up-conversion probability, and find that it exceeds $P = 0.8$ when the input two-photon is correlated state ($\rho = 0.9$).
+The enhancement is a similar effect of the increased nonlinearities reported in Refs. \cite{TPA3, TPA4, TPA5}.
 On the other hand, as the detuning increases, the probability decreases.
-When the detuning $2\Delta$ becomes larger than the broadening due to the cavity-radiation ($\sim \Gamma/2$), the probability is negligibly small for non-correlated photon-pair ($\rho=0$).
+When the detuning $2\Delta$ becomes larger than the broadening due to the cavity-radiation coupling ($\sim \Gamma_0/2$), the probability is negligibly small for non-correlated photon-pair ($\rho=0$).
 However, as the correlation becomes strong, it exceeds $P=0.4$ even when $\Delta/\Gamma_0=0.3$.
 Just near $\rho=1$, the up-conversion probability turns to decrease.
 This is because, if the two photons interact with the molecule at the same moment, the sequential process of the up-conversion is inhibited~\cite{upcon}.
+Moreover, it should be remarked that the input of the entangled photons makes the up-conversion highly robust also against the deviations of the frequencies $\{\omega_0$, $\omega_c$, $(\omega_a+\omega_f)/2 \}$ from the resonance condition, and of the cavity-molecule coupling constants from $\{g_{1a}=g_{1f}=g_{2a}=g_{2f} \}$~\cite{supple}.